AGH-CEAI/robotiq_hande_driver/README.md

 An example of including it in a robot Xacro can be found [here](https://github.com/AGH-CEAI/aegis_ros/blob/humble-devel/aegis_description/urdf/aegis.xacro).

-The included robotiq_hande_gripper macro automatically sets up the <ros2_control> block pointing to the Robotiq Hand-E driver plugin.
+The included robotiq_hande_gripper macro automatically sets up the `<ros2_control>` block pointing to the Robotiq Hand-E driver plugin.
 This ensures that your robot can control the gripper via the standard ROS 2 control interfaces.

+You can easliy dig into the `ros2_control` concepts with [its documentation](https://control.ros.org/rolling/doc/ros2_control/doc/index.html#concepts).
+There is also a [plenty of examples](https://control.ros.org/humble/doc/ros2_control_demos/doc/index.html#examples)

+> [!IMPORTANT]
+> The `robotiq_hande_driver` currently provides only a **hardware component** (i.e. _hardware interface_) to control the fingers' joints.

 The included `robotiq_hande_gripper` macro automatically sets up the `<ros2_control>` block pointing to the Robotiq Hand-E driver plugin.
 This ensures that your robot can control the gripper via the standard ROS 2 control interfaces, including the gripper action controller and joint state broadcaster, without additional manual plugin configuration.